Product Performance Metrics and KPIs All Startups Should Track

 Lifetime Value (LTV)

-This KPI is future-oriented.
+This is one of the future-oriented KPIs for tech startups and those with other kinds of products.
 It seeks to determine how much all of your customers in total will spend on your product throughout the whole time.

 LTV is an aggregate metric, and it takes into account retention, the purchases made in the past and the ones you predict for the future, as well as the average revenue all your customers bring you over their entire course of interaction with the product.
 Plus, because lifetime value is a cumulative metric, it allows for singling out the most profitable customer segments.